linuxsoftware/ls.joyous/README.rst

 About
 ------
 Joyous is a reusable calendar application for Wagtail.
-Features include rrule based recurring events with cancellations and postponements; iCal import and export; Gcal export; RSS feed; event permissioning; timezone handling; and multi-site aware calendars.
+Features include rule based recurring events with cancellations and postponements; iCal import and export; Gcal export; RSS feed; event permissioning; timezone handling; and multi-site aware calendars.

 Documentation